 A – Keep in mind the BCBR Gravel Explorer is meant to be fun and challenging for both recreational riders and professionals.
 That said BCBR, coming from its mountain bike roots will undoubtedly add some gnar to its take on ‘Gravel’.
 Overall the daily courses will be shorter than one day events, with a focus on challenging terrain (i.e. Lets go find some really fun stuff to ride, appropriate for Gravel, but maybe challenging up and down) but taking into consideration each day in combination to create the total overall experience.

 Penticton and the Naramata bench have wonderful access to both wineries, gravel and local single tracks, amazing ingredients!
 Put together they sound like a gourmet gravel dining experience but to take this adventure on the road we must go farther afield and Explore.
-Once we head over to East Kelowna we welcome all new terrain, new wineries and the amazing journey there.
-This is where the first few days’ warm-up will culminate in taking the show on the gravel road and heading to a different aspect of the Okanagan.
 The BCBR crew has learned through 15 years and 91 stages how to mash up a sweet recipe, using all the ingredients to perfection.
-From the wineries and gravel roads to the mtb parks of ‘Three Blind Mice’ and ‘Crawford’ the journey through and along the Kettle Valley Railway (KVR), the scenic views to steep climbs, legendary Mica canyon and many railroad trestles – expect anything and everything, but trust us, this curated adventure is a culinary 5 course banquet.
+From the wineries and gravel roads to the mtb parks, the scenic views to steep climbs, and railroad trestles – expect anything and everything, but trust us, this curated adventure is a culinary 5 course banquet.

 While the pro’s may be out for 3 hours (on longer days 100Km +) – the majority of racers will be 4 hours (on longer days, 100km+ ).
-With the ebb and flow of days (Day 1 and 4 are shorter, Day 2,3 and 5 are longer) there is room to rest, push hard, catch your breath and if you have done all that right, push hard to the finish line on day 5 and celebrate – so choose your bicycle weapon with yourself, the terrain, the course and your ambition in mind.
+With the ebb and flow of days, there is room to rest, push hard, catch your breath and if you have done all that right, push hard to the finish line on day 5 and celebrate – so choose your bicycle weapon with yourself, the terrain, the course and your ambition in mind.

 The bike’s not gonna ride itself: